hackmad/advent-of-code-2021/puzzles/day01.md

 In this example, there are `7` measurements that are larger than the previous measurement.

-__How many measurements are larger than the previous measurement?__
+**How many measurements are larger than the previous measurement?**

-Your puzzle answer was `1462`.
+Your puzzle answer was `1482`.

 ### --- Part Two ---

 Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.

-Instead, consider sums of a __three-measurement sliding window__.
+Instead, consider sums of a **three-measurement sliding window**.
 Again considering the above example:

 ```
 199  A
 200  A B
 208  A B C
 210    B C D
 200  E   C D
 207  E F   D
 240  E F G
 269    F G H
 260      G H
 263        H